 node-gyp

-to use those instead of the ones installed on your system. - Upload (
+to use those instead of the ones installed on your system.--upload

-) prebuilt binaries to GitHub. - Support for stripping (
+) prebuilt binaries to GitHub.--strip

 ) debug information.
 Strip command defaults to strip